Rollietjess/web-app-assigment1/README.md

 ~~~
 ## UI Design.

-. . . . .
-Screenshots of the app's views with brief statements of their use (see examples below) . . . . . . .
+Below you see some screenshots of the web app and their use.

 ![][main]

->> Shows a card for each contact in the datastore.
-This contact list can be filtered by name and gender.
-A contact can be edited or deleted a contact.
+>> Shows a card for each movie in the datastore.
+This movie list can be filtered by title and genre.
+A movie can be edited or deleted.

+![][addMovie]

+>> When you click on the button **Add new movie** a new div will appear.
+In this div you can add a new movie.

 ![][detail]

->> . . . bla bla bla . . . . .
+>> This is the detail page of a movie.
+In this detail view, reviews are shown too.
+These reviews are collected from the The Movie Database API too just like the movie itself.
+When clicking on read more you will be send to a new page where you can read the whole review.

+![][detailSimilar]

+>> On the detail page of a movie you also have a private part.
+When you click on the button **See Private Data** a list of similar movies will appear.
+This is just like reviews and movies collected with The Movie Database API.

+![][stories]

+>> These are stories made for this web app.

 ## Routing.